-- 32.1 An "employment relationship problem" includes: - i) A personal grievance - ii) A dispute - iii) Any other problem relating to or arising out of the employment relationship. - 32.2 Where an Employment Relationship Problem arises the parties will in the first instance seek to resolve it between the immediately affected parties.
-Further to this: - a) The employee will be provided the opportunity to be represented by their union or other such support person of their choosing at any time during the resolution process. - b) If the matter is unresolved either party is entitled to seek mediation from the Labour Department or refer the matter to the Employment Relations Authority.
-(Both mediation and investigation by the Authority are services available for the resolution of employment relationship problems.) - 32.3 A "personal grievance" means a claim that you: - iv) Have been unjustifiably dismissed; or - v) Have had your employment, or your conditions of employment, affected to your disadvantage by some unjustifiable action by the employer; or - vi) Have been discriminated against in your employment; or - vii) Have been sexually harassed in your employment; or - viii) Have been racially harassed in your employment; or - ix) Have been subjected to duress in relation to union membership. - 32.4 If the employment relationship problem is a personal grievance, you must raise the grievancewith the employer within a period of 90 days, beginning with the date on which the action alleged to amount to a personal grievance, occurred or came to your notice, whichever is the latter.
+- 32.1 An "employment relationship problem" includes: - A personal grievance i) - ii) A dispute - Any other problem relating to or arising out of the employment relationship. iii) - 32.2 Where an Employment Relationship Problem arises the parties will in the first instance seek to resolve it between the immediately affected parties.
+Further to this: - The employee will be provided the opportunity to be represented by their union or other a) such support person of their choosing at any time during the resolution process. - If the matter is unresolved either party is entitled to seek mediation from the Labour b) Department or refer the matter to the Employment Relations Authority.
+(Both mediation and investigation by the Authority are services available for the resolution of employment relationship problems.) - 32.3 A "personal grievance" means a claim that you: - iv) Have been unjustifiably dismissed; or - Have had your employment, or your conditions of employment, affected to V) your disadvantage by some unjustifiable action by the employer; or - vi) Have been discriminated against in your employment; or - Have been sexually harassed in your employment; or vii) - viii) Have been racially harassed in your employment; or - Have been subjected to duress in relation to union membership. ix) - 32.4 If the employment relationship problem is a personal grievance, you must raise the grievancewith the employer within a period of 90 days, beginning with the date on which the action alleged to amount to a personal grievance, occurred or came to your notice, whichever is thelatter.
+Except that in respect of a personal grievance related to alleged sexual harassment, this period can be up to one year.
 There is also additional time available for raising a personal grievance under the Act, under particular circumstances (ERA Section 115). - 32.5 Where any matter comes before the Authority for determination, the Authority must direct thematter to mediation in the first instance.
-Where mediation has failed or been deemed inappropriate in the circumstances, the Authority will then have the power to investigate the matter. - 32.6 If the employment relationship problem relates to discrimination or sexual harassment, services available for the resolution of the problem include either application to the Authorityfor the resolution of X Waikato & BOPDHB Physiotherapy Collective Agreement 27 July 2021 to 26 July 2023 this grievance or a complaint under the Human Rights Act 1993, but notboth.
+Where mediation has failed or been deemed inappropriate in the circumstances, the Authority will then have the power to investigate the matter. - 32.6 If the employment relationship problem relates to discrimination or sexual harassment, services available for the resolution of the problem include either application to the Authority for the resolution of this grievance or a complaint under the Human Rights Act 1993, but notboth.